iamdcj/reacts/README.md

 React is a [declarative](https://github.com/iamdcj/javascripts/blob/master/paradigms/README.md#declarative-programming), [component-based](components) [JavaScript](https://github.com/iamdcj/javascripts/) library used for building User Interfaces of all sizes and complexities.

-**This repository is a collection of things I've found useful when learning the language**

----

 **Core**
 - React DOM
 - Components